nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## 2.1 Summary

-The summary chapter gives you an overview of what the available commands are and what the parameters you should type into the Command Box of Focuris are.
+The summary chapter gives you an overview of what the available commands are, and the parameters you should type into the Command Box of Focuris.

 <a class="md-btn md-btn-outline" href="#table-of-contents">Return to Table of Contents</a>